NoMoreActimel/CV/CV.md

 - Octave
 - LaTeX
 - SQL
-- Deployed telegram bot on server via Dockerhub
+- Telegram bot deployment on server via Dockerhub

 #### Courses passed
 - Fundamentals and Methodology of Programming in Python and C++